Invasion of Algiers (1775): Battle

 The Spanish advanced forwards to engage the seemingly retreating Algerian forces, and moved further inland.
 However, the Algerians drew the Spanish into a specially chosen location where they could ambush and attack them from cover.
 By now the Spanish had realized the position they were in, at the same time the Algerians sprung their trap.
 However by the time the Spanish realized they were surrounded, it was too late for them.
 Unable to hold an effective line of resistance, the Spanish forces were routed, returning in chaos to their ships.
-The losses were huge; suffering more than 5,000 casualties, including five generals killed and fifteen wounded (with one of these being Bernado de Galvez), and abandoning to the Algerians no fewer than 15 artillery pieces and some 9000 other weapons.
-Henry Swinburne, a British travel writer wrote that the Spanish would have been "broken and slaughtered to a man... had not Mr. Acton, the Tuscan commander, cut his cables, and let his ships drive in to shore just as the enemy was coming on us full gallop.
+The attacker's casualties were immense, with the Spanish suffering between 500 and 2,000 killed, including five generals, and around 2,000 wounded, including 15 generals (one of whom was Bernardo de Gálvez) and abandoning to the Algerians no fewer than 15 artillery pieces and approximately 9,000 other weapons.

+The English travel writer Henry Swinburne wrote that the Spanish would have been "broken and slaughtered to a man... had not Mr. Acton, the Tuscan commander, cut his cables, and let his ships drive in to shore just as the enemy was coming on us full gallop.
 The incessant fire of his great guns, loaded with grape-shot, not only stopped them, but obliged them to retire with great loss."
-2,000 Spaniards were captured as many were cut off from the boats that would have allowed them to return to their ships.
+Approximately 2,000 attackers were captured as many were cut off from the boats that would have allowed them to return to their ships.
 O'Reilly had to wait for a month to negotiate their return.
 He then wanted to retaliate by bombarding Algiers from the sea, but he learned that he had only enough provisions on board to last for an immediate return to Spain.
 O'Reilly and the Spanish fleet withdrew to Alicante with his reputation now in tatters.